Grant County Court Records

 Marriage Records

-Marriage licenses issued in Grant County are also maintained by the Register of Deeds.
+Marriage licenses issued in Grant County are also held by the Register of Deeds.
 Copies are available only to the record subjects, their immediate family members, and legal representatives.
 The same $20 fee and photo ID requirement applies.
-Requests are submitted to the Register of Deeds at the address above.
+Submit your request to the Register of Deeds at the address above.

 Protective Orders